In this article, we will see about deadlocks in SQL and how to trace and detect a deadlock with SQL Server Profiler.

 Once you know that frequent Deadlock occurs in your application database and in result the application performance gets hampered.

-So, the next task is to trace Deadlock and resolve this.
+So, the next task is to trace the Deadlock and resolve this.

 Follow the below steps to trace and detect Deadlock.